Freezer Shares – an IHT planning structure for owners of Property CompaniesMake Text Bigger

 If your company owes you money in the form of Directors or Shareholders loans it is possible to gift the benefit of those loans, as Potentially Exempt Transfers, to remove the IHT burden from your estate completely after seven years.
 The following is a snippet from the linked HMRC manual.

-Landlord Tax Planning Consultancy is the core business activity of Property118 Limited (in association with Cotswold Barristers)Show Form To Book A Tax Planning Consultation
+Landlord Tax Planning Consultancy is the core business activity of Property118 Limited (in association with Cotswold Barristers)Show Book a Tax Planning Consultation

 There will never be an optimal ‘one-size-fits-all’ business structure for tax purposes.
 The presentation below provides a useful overview of some of the options you might like to discuss with us.